Shark cage diving: Shark baiting

-Shark cage diving incidents
+Notable incidents

 In 2005, a British tourist, Mark Currie, was exposed to a high risk of injury or death when a 18 ft great white shark bit through the bars of a shark cage being used during a recreational shark dive off the coast of South Africa.
 The shark circled the boat several times, and began to attack the side of the cage, then started to crush and bite through.
-The captain attempted to free the cage by trying to distract the shark.
-He did this by hitting it on the head with an iron pole.
+The captain attempted to free the cage by trying to distract the shark, hitting it on the head with an iron pole.
 The shark bit into one of the buoys at the top of the cage, which caused the cage to begin sinking.
 Currie quickly swam out of the top of the cage and was pulled to safety by the boat's captain, who fended off the shark with blows to its head.

 In 2007, a commercial shark cage was destroyed off the coast of Guadalupe Island after a 15 ft great white shark became entangled and tore the cage apart in a frantic effort to free itself.
-Tourists captured video of the incident, which quickly spread throughout the Internet.